Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 Eloy Jiménez At The Plate

-- In 39.2% of his games this season, Jimenez has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in two contests.
+- Jimenez has had an RBI in 40 games this season (39.2%), including 13 multi-RBI outings (12.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.